httpJunkie/react-from-scratch/readme.md

 #### Add Dark Theme to `Topnav`

-From the `Topnav.scss` we appended the following styles to the end of the file:
+In `Topnav.scss`: add the following code:

 ```scss
 /* Light Theme */